-Established in 1991, the University of Division of Anaesthesia provides a world-class academic environment with research programmes in acute brain injury, critical illness and pain physiology.
+Established in 1991, the University of Division of Anaesthesia provides a world-class academic environment with research programmes in brain injury, major trauma, critical illness and persistent pain.
 The Academic FY2 rotation in Neuro-Critical Care & Pain combines clinical training in an acute medical specialty and critical care with an introduction to research.
-We encourage applicants with academic and clinical aspirations in a range of specialties, including perioperative care, intensive care medicine, emergency medicine, acute medicine, rheumatology, neurology and neurosurgery.
+We encourage applicants with academic and clinical aspirations in a range of specialties, including anaesthesia, intensive care medicine, emergency medicine, acute medicine, rheumatology, palliative care, neurology and neurosurgery.

-Successful applicants can choose to join in a current research theme within the Division of Anaesthesia (http://anaesthetics.medschl.cam.ac.uk/) or work in the laboratories of our research collaborators in Cambridge.
-We provide opportunities for training in cellular, systems neuroscience and clinical trial methods that are applied to a range of study populations - from healthy individuals to critically ill or minimally conscious patients.
+Successful applicants can choose to join in a current research theme within the Division of Anaesthesia (http://anaesthetics.medschl.cam.ac.uk/) or work in the laboratories of our research collaborators in the University of Cambridge.
+The programme provides opportunities for exposure in genetics, cellular biology, systems neuroscience and data science, with links to all clinical specialities but particularly those mentioned above (see Overview).
+Additionally, the Academic Division is linked to regional, national and international clinical and research networks, including East England Major Trauma Network, NIHR-Health Informatics Collaborative, Collaborative European NeuroTrauma Effectiveness research.